oshaughnessy/aws-web-examples/vagrant/README.md

 * You have vagrant installed on your computer.
 * Your have a compatible [virtualization provider](https://www.vagrantup.com/docs/getting-started/providers.html) installed, like VirtualBox or VMWare Fusion.

-To test, run `vagrant up` from this directory.
+To try it, run `vagrant up` from this directory.